Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

   In particular, the following paths are of special relevance:

   * `_utils/`: Miscellaneous helper methods and classes used for database access and preprocessing.
-  * `gomus/`: Component for integration of the go~mus booking system.
+  * `gomus/`: Component for the integration of the go~mus booking system.
-    Museum data are accessed by using webscrapers, undocumented HTTP calls to download reports, and the public API.
+    Museum data are accessed by using web scrapers, undocumented HTTP calls to download reports, and the public API.
     * `_utils/`: Webscrapers.
 - `tests/`: Unit tests and acceptance tests for the solution.